How to Stay Healthy while Working Night Shifts

 Easy, peasy, right?

-Well, not for everyone, as according to the US Bureau of Labor Statistics, many industries and professions — such as doctors, nurses, emergency responders, and receptionists — require work during night shift hours.
+Well, not for everyone, as many industries and professions — such as doctors, nurses, emergency responders, and receptionists — require work during night shift hours.

 Let’s dive right in.

 What are the risks of working night shifts?

 Despite the fact that some people are simply more productive during the night, continuously working a night shift means shifting your 24 hours upside down.

 This habit, as you can imagine, comes with various potential issues and risks.

 Some of those issues will have short-term impacts, while others can be more damaging and have long-term negative consequences.

 To name a few most important ones that we’ll further cover in more depth, working the night shift may result in: